hashicorp/packer/website/source/docs/builders/amazon-ebs.html.md

     described above.
 Note that if this is specified, you must omit the `security_group_id`.

+-   `shutdown_behaviour` (string) - Automatically terminate instances on shutdown
+    incase packer exits ungracefully.
+Possible values are "stop" and "terminate", default is stop.

 -   `skip_region_validation` (boolean) - Set to true if you want to skip validation of the region configuration option.
 Default `false`.

+-   `snapshot_groups` (array of strings) - A list of groups that have access to create volumes from the snapshot(s).
+By default no groups have permission to create volumes form the snapshot(s). `all` will make the snapshot publicly accessible.

+-   `snapshot_users` (array of strings) - A list of account IDs that have access to create volumes from the snapshot(s).
+By default no additional users other than the user creating the AMI has permissions to create volumes from the backing snapshot(s).

+-   `snapshot_tags` (object of key/value strings) - Tags to apply to snapshot.
+     They will override AMI tags if already applied to snapshot.

 -   `source_ami_filter` (object) - Filters used to populate the `source_ami` field.
     Example: